-The noise measurement has been carried out for each motor design over a wide speed range beginning from the lower value of 500 rpm up to rated-speed of 1395 rpm at constant mechanical rated-torque of 5 Nm.
+The noise measurement has been carried out for each motor design over a wide speed range beginning from the lower value of 500 rpm up to rated-speed of 1390 rpm at constant mechanical rated-torque of 5 Nm.
+After reaching the physically quasi-steady operational state for each adjusted speed, the measured data set was stored.
+Purely dynamic acoustic noise in fact of a transient real-time runup is herewith not considered.
 Within increasing higher speed ranges, the drive works in the field weakening range and so the load has been continuously reduced.